SBJson/SBJson/_posts/2008-02-03-json-framework-1.1-10x-faster.md

 ---
-layout: default
+layout: post
 title: JSON Framework 1.1 now 10x faster!
 ---

-<a href="http://mooseyard.com/Jens">Jens Alfke</a>
-emailed me out of the blue with a couple of patches to <a href="http://code.brautaset.org/JSON/%23performance">seriously boost performance</a> both for parsing and generation.
+[Jens Alfke](http://mooseyard.com/Jens) emailed me out of the blue with a couple of patches to <a href="http://code.brautaset.org/JSON/%23performance">seriously boost performance</a> both for parsing and generation.
 This framework is now a lot faster than BSJSONAdditions for all the four scenarios I tested: both encoding &amp; decoding of short &amp; long (~12k) strings.

 Another new thing in this release is that the downloadable embedded framework is now compiled for both ppc and x86 platforms.